spham395/04-Logic-Pseudocode_IDEs/01_IDEs/01_IDEs.md

 # Using an IDE

+<a href="https://github.com/CyberTrainingUSAF/04-IDE-s-and-Algorithms-Pt.-1/blob/master/00-Table-of-Contents.md" rel="Introduction to Git"> Introduction to Git </a>

 For this lesson, we are going to dive into using IDEs to debug.
 The IDEs we will be using are **CLion** and **Visual Studio**.
 Both are outstanding and powerful debuggers.

 ![](/assets/clion.png)